 Line: time needed to do one Toe to Heel or Heel to Toe pass;

 Face: time needed to complete one tooth flank;

-Plunge/Retract: time needed to either plunge or retract the tool;
+Plunge: time needed to plunge the tool; Retract: time needed to retract the tool;

 Return: time needed for the Return Trip, i.e. after retracting to the next plunge.